 I have mentioned earlier that CBD does not bind with our cannabinoid receptors.
 Tetrahydrocannabinol or THC is another type of cannabinoid found in the cannabis plant.
 Unlike CBD, THC actually binds with the receptors, which gives euphoria.

-The combination of CBD and THC, called entourage effect, also provides numerous health benefits.
+The combination of CBD and THC called the entourage effect also provides numerous health benefits.
 However, note that THC takes a while to exit the body.
 In fact, traces can still be found in your hair follicles up until 90 days.

 Depending on what you consumed, it would usually take five to twenty minutes to take effect.
 The effect itself may last up to four hours.